steven4354/sentiment-analysis-naive-bayes/README.md

 See the jupyter notebook for the model.
 Dataset will be downloaded if the notebook file is ran.

-Note: contributions and improvements are welcome!
+Contributions and improvements are welcome!

 # MIT License